Drain Survey Cost

 What's Involved in a Drain Survey?

-The technician will come ready with various equipment ready to inspect the drains, including a waterproof camera, access rods, remote-operated crawlers, and solar units.
-Once set up, the engineer will gain entry to your drainage system and position the CCTV camera inside, pushing through the entire house system with the access rods.
+- Inspection – The technician will arrive with any equipment needed to inspect the drains, including a waterproof camera, access rods, remote-operated crawlers, and solar units.
+This involves gaining entry to your drainage system and positioning the CCTV camera inside, pushing through the entire system using the access rods.

-Once the camera has completed a full inspection of the entire property, the CCTV footage will be fed back to the engineer.
-Once the footage is ready, the engineer will examine the condition of your drains and drainage system, discovering any potential blockages, infestations, corrosions, rusts, or infestations.
+- CCTV survey – Once the camera has completed a full inspection, the CCTV footage will be fed back to the engineer.
+Once the footage is ready, this can be used to examine the condition of your drains and drainage system.

-The engineer will be able to report their findings fairly quickly on the condition of the drain, as well as their advice and recommendations on what you should do, e.g. cleaning, repairs.
-Depending on how urgent the issue is, you’ll be able to discuss with your technician how to resolve the issue and book in for a repair appointment at a later date.
+- Results – The engineer will then report their findings, and offer advice and recommendations on what you should do to resolve any issues where required.
+Depending on how urgent the issue is, you may need to book in for a repair appointment at a later date.

 Can I Conduct a Drain Survey Myself?

-Secondly, professionals will be fully equipped with industrial standard cameras and drain rods, when doing a DIY survey, you will likely have to buy or hire this equipment to tackle the survey.
+Whereas professionals will be fully equipped with industrial standard cameras and drain rods, whereas with a DIY survey, you will likely have to buy or hire this equipment and learn how to use it before even starting.

 Do I Need a Drain Survey?